 Give the entire area a close inspection.
 Water damage from a leaking dishwasher soaks the floor under the unit as well as surrounding drywall.

-A dishwasher leak under cabinets can wick up into areas that are impossible to reach with DIY techniques, so be prepared to call in a restoration contractor.
+A dishwasher overflowing or leaking under cabinets can wick up into areas that are impossible to reach with DIY techniques, so be prepared to call in a restoration contractor.

 2. Keep Inspecting as You Clean